AaltoSciComp/blog/content/2026/thoughts-on-aalto-ai-strategy.rst

 Thoughts on a practical AI strategy in research
 ===============================================

-Much has been said about AI strategies to increase AI adoption in higher education institutions.
-Yet, as our :doc:`last post </2026/what-is-ai>` talked about, since AI can be anything, it's hard to write a useful strategy.
+Much has been said about "AI strategies": increase AI development and adoption in higher education institutions.
+Yet, as our :doc:`last post </2026/what-is-ai>` discussed, since AI can be anything, it's hard to write a useful strategy.
 This post is about what we, Aalto Scientific Computing / ASC, think should be considered in such a strategy in research.